EliasKramer/Chess-Engine/README.md

 Description: https://www.chess.com/terms/fen-chess <br>
 Set up a board: https://www.chess.com/analysis <br>

+### V2 has 2 possible Players right now:
+- HumanPlayer (A Player that plays with console input)
+- RandomPlayer (A Player that picks its moves randomly)

 ## Future:
-Finishing move generation with V2. <br>
-Adding an algorithm, that can play chess.
+Adding an algorithm, that can actually win chess. <br>